Simplified decision making in the belief space using belief sparsification: Proofs

 and ${\bm D}^p_{11}$ is the diagonal matrix formed by copying the diagonal of ${\bm R}^p_{11}$ (and assigning zero elsewhere).

-We would like to find the simplification offset between the two beliefs.
-Consider an action $u\in\mathcal{{\bm U}}$ with a collective Jacobian ${\bm U}\in\mathbb{R}^{h\times (n+m)}$, where $n+m$ is the posterior state size.
-Now, let us examine the following expression:
+We would like to find the simplification offset between the two decision problems $\problem$ and $\problem_s$ (for which $b$ and $b_s$ are the initial beliefs, respectively).
+Let us consider a candidate action $u\in\mathcal{{\bm U}}$ with a collective Jacobian ${\bm U}\in\mathbb{R}^{h\times (n+m)}$, where $n+m$ is the posterior state size.
+We may derive the following from the definition of the offset and the objective function $V$: